 Steven Spielberg’s praise for Amrish Puri

 Spielberg has earlier admitted that Indiana Jones And The Temple Of Doom is his least favourite film from the franchise, but he surely was a lot impressed with the movie’s villain Amrish Puri who played Mola Ram.
 While speaking to Koimoi earlier, Puri’s grandson Vardhan had revealed that the filmmaker had auditioned actors from around the world to play the main antagonist however couldn’t find anyone who would fit the part.
-Which is when one of Spielberg’s casting directors suggested Amrish Puri’s name.
+Which is when one of Spielberg’s casting directors suggested the Koyla actor’s name, and that’s how Amrish Puri got his Hollywood movie.

 “He called my grandfather that he would love to test him for this.
 My grandfather was doing so much work at that time that he wasn’t able to go anywhere to audition outside of the country.
 He was doing 2-3 shifts a day.
 For the first time in the history of any film of this magnitude and scale, the whole team came to Mumbai and auditioned him.
 They finished the audition and locked him right there for the character.
 That’s how he actually got signed for the film.
 Steven Spielberg had spoken to my grandfather post that and he had written a letter which is quite popular.
 In the letter, he wrote that ‘Mr Amrish Puri will always be the greatest villain in the world and nothing can change that’.
 He also told my grandfather that he is only the person for whom he flew to another country to audition.
 That’s how he badly needed him in the film and no one else could’ve played the character,” Vardhan revealed.
 Well, we can’t agree more, as there is literally no one like our very own Mogambo.
 Isn’t it?